 Radka Blažíčková, BA Fashion (Textiles for Fashion), Czech Republic

-• Every parent hopes their child’s time at university will be problem-free but sadly, that’s not always the case.
-Encourage your son or daughter to make themselves familiar with the support systems listed above and to make use of them, if necessary, while they are with us.
-Getting involved with the social life of the University and town through sports clubs, societies, faith groups and the like will help build support networks your son or daughter can turn to for support, should they need it.
+• Encourage your child or student to make themselves familiar with the support systems listed above and to make use of them, if necessary, while they are with us.
+Getting involved with the social life of the University and town through sports clubs, societies, faith groups and the like will help build support networks your child or student can turn to for support, should they need it.
 The University Counselling Service is also available to support students.

 UKCISA (the UK Council for International Student Affairs) offers very comprehensive advice and information for international students and parents on a wide range of topics, including how to deal with Culture shock and Reverse culture shock.